CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 import_as | Can be used to specifiy the name of the imported dataset (optional)

 Note that you could either import from a query using `sql_query` or from a table using `table`.
-Note also that by default the Storage API is not used.

 #### Import a Table